dropdevrahul/dropdevrahul.github.io/DesignPrototype.md

-This guide is written to get a small working application/service/microservice in 2-3 months from concrete ideas to implementaion.
+This guide is written to get a small working application/service/microservice from concrete ideas to implementaion.

 ### Things to keep in mind for designing and prototyping in a fast paced environment in order to determine viability of a tech stack